 Sally Schwitters - Executive Director, Tricycle Gardens

-Omari Al-Qadaffi - Community Activist, Richmond Food Justice Alliance
+Omari Al-Qadaffi - Community Organizer, Richmond Food Justice Alliance

 April 17: Richmond & Public Art

 The public art landscape has changed significantly in Richmond over the past 10 years.
 Against the backdrop of continued controversy over Confederate monuments, the Public Arts Commission has erected several new pieces of large scale public sculpture, including a new monument to Maggie Lena Walker.
 The Richmond Mural Project and Richmond Street art festival have transformed the city with hundreds of new murals.
 This discussion will look at the role of public art in reimagining the identity of the city.

 Ashley Kistler - Vice Chair, Richmond Public Arts Commission